Maciej Muzaj

-Maciej Muzaj (born 21 May 1994) is a Polish professional volleyball player.
-He is a member of the Poland national team.
-At the professional club level, he plays for Asseco Resovia.
+Maciej Muzaj (born 21 May 1994) is a Polish professional volleyball player who plays as an opposite spiker for Tokyo Great Bears and the Poland national team.

 Career

-Clubs
+Club

-He won a title of the 2014 Polish Champion with PGE Skra Bełchatów.
+He won the 2014 Polish Champion title with PGE Skra Bełchatów.
 On 19 June 2015, he signed a contract with Jastrzębski Węgiel.
 He replaced Michał Łasko, whose departure Jastrzębski Węgiel announced on the same day.